 Salaries and benefits represent approximately 63.1% of the operating budget of the College.
 Salaries for FY2023 represent a 5% increase over the FY2022 budget, which takes into consideration COVID-19 impacts and potential changes in enrollment.
 Stringent constraints continue to be imposed on all hiring, whereby administrators and managers are being encouraged to consider reanalysis of business processes and reassignments of existing staff members when vacancies occur or new position needs are identified.
+When this is not feasible, exceptions to the "hiring pause" are thoroughly reviewed prior to approval.
 Salary increases for administrators and support staff typical this time of year were re-instituted effective July 2022 after varying adjustment cycles since July 2019.
 These increases have been included in the budget.
 Salaries for full-time faculty are driven by contractual parameters.
-The last collective bargaining agreement with full-time faculty was negotiated for a one-year term only due to the disruptions of the pandemic.
+The current collective bargaining agreement with full-time faculty was negotiated for a one-year term only due to the disruptions of the pandemic.
 An estimate for the economic impact of the agreement has been accounted for in the budget.
 The agreement expired on June 30, 2022 and negotiations are in progress.
 Credit adjunct faculty wages are budgeted based on anticipated enrollment combined with contractual parameters.
 Adult Education is a grant-funded program with a specified funding level budgeted from the Operating Funds.
-At the time the budget was prepared both adjunct collective bargaining agreements were ratified by the union membership and presented to the board of trustees for ratification at the September 2022 board meeting.
+Administration is currently in negotiations on agreement terms for the adjunct faculty contracts for the upcoming year.
 Budgets are based on anticipated enrollment.
 The College utilizes an offset to the salary budget for unfilled positions and other salary savings of 4.5%, which is an increase of 1.0% from FY2022 due to higher than usual staff vacancies in the post pandemic environment.